Business Aviation Travel Tips for Portland, OregonApril 21, 2015 by Cecile Salvaggio

 Portland also has a more serious food side.
 It was recently named one of the top food cities in the United States by Travel + Leisure magazine.
 Aside from its wide selection of ethnic food choices, it has many farm-to-table inspired restaurants, such as Veritable Quandary, that make the most of the local produce, fresh seafood and superb Willamette Valley cheeses.

-If you have any questions about this article or about in-flight catering in Portland, contact me at email@example.com.
+If you have any questions about in-flight catering in Portland, contact email@example.com.